katur/blogsite/README.md

 # Blog

 ## Overview
-This is a website with a blog app.
+This is a website to test a blogging app.
 The goal is to eventually make the blog app easily importable into any Django project.

 ## Features